PiwikPRO/PPMS-PublicDocs/tracker/reserved_names.rst

 Global reserved names used by JavaScript tracker API
 ====================================================

-This page was moved here: :ref:`data-collection-reserved-names`.
+This page was moved here: :ref:`data-collection-javascript-tracking-client-reserved-names`.